Terms and Conditions

-- Inappropriate email communications: All email communications with buyers must be courteous, relevant and appropriate.
-Unsolicited email communications with Hip eCommerce users, email communications other than as necessary for order fulfillment and related customer support, and emails containing marketing communications of any kind (including within otherwise permitted communications) are prohibited.
+- Inappropriate communications: All communications with buyers (including those sent through the Buyer-Seller Messaging Service and/or email) must be courteous, relevant and appropriate.
+Unsolicited communications other than as necessary for order fulfillment and related customer support, and communications containing marketing content of any kind (including within otherwise permitted communications) are prohibited.

-- Direct email addresses: Buyers and sellers may communicate with one another via the Buyer-Seller Messaging Service, which assigns unique Hip eCommerce-generated email addresses to both parties.
+- Direct email addresses: Buyers and sellers may communicate with one another via the Buyer-Seller Messaging Service.
 Sellers are prohibited from providing or soliciting direct, non-Hip eCommerce-generated email addresses on the Hip eCommerce website or in correspondence through the Buyer-Seller Messaging Service.